1Password/scim-examples/PREPARATION.md

 These secrets can be used to authenticate as the Provision Manager user.
 While vaults cannot be compromised in this way, it is still a major security concern if they're not kept safe.
 If, for any reason, you think the secrets may have been leaked, please regenerate them by following the setup guide again through the link above.

-**IMPORTANT:** To reiterate, please keep these secrets in a secure location, and **don't share them** with anyone unless absolutely necessary.
+**IMPORTANT:** To reiterate, please keep these secrets in a secure location (such as within 1Password), and **don't share them** with anyone unless absolutely necessary.

 ## DNS record